 During distance teaching and learning, students will need support in time management and maintaining their schedules.
-In the case the situation becomes long-term, it is probably reasonable to consider intensive courses in the subjects and concentrate only to study the subjects' core content.
-So, distance education has to focus on study modules that form a complete entity so that distance learning does not become fragmented, without goals.
+In case the situation becomes long-term, it is probably reasonable to consider intensive courses in the subjects and concentrate only on studying the subjects' core content.
+So, distance education must focus on study modules that form a complete entity, so that distance learning does not become fragmented without goals.